Sign In Register

 Is Bowman a Good Place to Live?

-Based on current data, Bowman receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, high health insurance coverage, strong internet connectivity.
-Areas to be aware of include high obesity rates.
-Bowman offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Bowman receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, abundant sunshine, high health insurance coverage, strong internet connectivity.
+Areas to be aware of include elevated crime rates, a high uninsured rate, high obesity rates.
+Bowman has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs